aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 });
 ```

-For HTTP based gateway routes, App Mesh automatically rewrites the matched path in Gateway Route to “/”.
+For HTTP based gateway routes, App Mesh automatically rewrites the matched prefix path in Gateway Route to “/”.
 This automatic rewrite configuration can be overwritten in following ways:

 ```ts